Man Candy

 A one-night stand in the mountains leaves him howling for more…

-After spending months buried up to his eyeballs in his family’s affairs, Dax Vaughn is ready for a break.
-The kind of break where he can spend two solid weeks camping and fishing in the company of absolutely no one.
-Then he finds himself directly in the path of a drop-dead gorgeous tornado by the name of Becca Stone.
-When she offers a no-strings night, he can’t say yes fast enough.
-The last thing he expects is for her to show up on his cabin doorstep the next evening, shivering in the rain and asking if she can stay.
+After months buried in his family's affairs, Dax Vaughn is ready for a break — the kind that involves two solid weeks of camping and fishing in the company of absolutely no one.
+Then he walks into a mountain bar and finds himself directly in the path of a drop-dead gorgeous tornado named Becca Stone.

 Explosive chemistry, real characters, and a lot of heart—Man Candy gave me all the feels!